-At the end of the day the tree is on city property so it is the cities problem.
+At the end of the day, the tree is on city property so it is the cities problem.
 All cities have a street tree maintenance program to keep the trees looking good and make sure they are not encroaching on power lines or buildings in close proximity to the tree.
-Allowances need to be made for the trees movement in the wind.
+Allowances need to be made for the movement of the trees in the wind.

 All of these works are carried out by a third part tree service who is awarded the street tree maintenance contract.
-If you feel the private company who has trimmed the tree at the front of your property are not doing a good job, make sure you let council know.
+If you feel the private company that has trimmed the tree at the front of your property is not doing a good job, make sure you let the council know.

 Will the city cut down a tree on my property?

 Generally no. In some cases, if the tree is bordering your property and the cities land, there is a chance you will be able to get the city to remove the tree free of charge, but if it is completely on your property, then it Is your responsibility.

 The irony is you cannot remove a tree on your land without their permission as it is “owned” by the city.
 If the overlords do grant you this one small favor, you have the pleasure of paying for having the job done.